DRuppFv/NityBot/README.md

-# GitBot
+# NityBot
-A bot which interacts with the GitHub API.
+Uh...
+A bot.

-## ReadMe is still being worked on
+## ReadMe is still being worked on.